hashiq/starbucks/README.md

-# starBk
+# starbucks
-all right resverved starbks
+all rights reserved starbucks
+this is a simple website using html and css.